Alexander Scourby: Theater and film work

+In character as James Bond, Scourby narrated the controversial television re-edit of the 1969 Bond film On Her Majesty's Secret Service broadcast by ABC in two parts in February 1976.

 Audio recordings

 Scourby read 422 books for the Talking Books program of the American Foundation for the Blind, including Homer's Iliad, Tolstoy's War and Peace, Joyce's Ulysses, Faulkner's The Sound and the Fury.
 Scourby considered Talking Books his most important work.
 He also made recordings for Spoken Arts and Listening Library.

-At an unknown date Scourby also recorded the audio tapes for The Once and Future King by T.H.White.
+At an unknown date Scourby also recorded the audio tapes for The Once and Future King by T.H.
+White.

+Scourby narrated the documentary LP recording First Man on the Moon.

 King James Bible

 Scourby was the first person to record the King James Bible issued on long-play records in the 1950s.
 He originally narrated the Old and New Testament for the American Foundation for the Blind.
 The project required more than four years before it was completed in 1953.
 The original goal was to produce a clean, clear recording for visually impaired listeners.
 The American Bible Society distributed the recordings as The Talking Bible, a set of 169 LP records with a running time of 84.5 hours.